Soda Stereo: Gustavo Cerati

 Cerati worked with Daniel Melero in the 1992 album Colores Santos, he co-wrote and produced most of the songs and although the album was never formally presented, two singles were released, "Vuelta por el Universo" and "Hoy Ya No Soy Yo".
 Cerati's second solo album was Amor Amarillo (1993), it contained collaborations by Zeta Bosio and Cerati's (then) wife Cecilia Amenábar.

-After Soda's separation, Cerati released the studio albums Amor Amarillo (1993), Bocanada (1999), +Bien (2001) and Siempre Es Hoy (2002).
+After Soda's separation, Cerati released the studio albums Bocanada (1999), +Bien (2001) and Siempre Es Hoy (2002).
 In 2002 he released 11 Episodios Sinfónicos, which contained Soda Stereo and solo songs played live with a symphonic orchestra.
 Cerati also released electronic music as Plan V, and other projects.
 Ahí Vamos!
 (2006), is considered as a back-to-basics return.
 His last album was Fuerza Natural (2009), which was very well received by fans and critics alike.

 He also produced albums for other artists, such as Nicole, Leo García and Altocamet, as well as for the band Friccion, in which he was a guitarist in the 1980s.

 On 15 May 2010, Cerati suffered from a stroke after a concert in Caracas, Venezuela.
 After four years in a coma, on 4 September 2014, Gustavo Cerati died of respiratory arrest in Buenos Aires, Argentina.